mozilla/fx-private-relay/docs/translations.md

 language.
 Switzerland has separate prices for German, French, and Italian speakers.
 All the Swiss prices are in Swiss Francs.
 See [privaterelay/plans.py][] for details.

+The Subscription Platform supports certain [markets and currencies][].
+The Subscription Platform has configured Stripe to reject payments from outside these markets.
+A Relay user's payment method, such as a credit card, has a payment region.
+The user region detected by Relay may differ from the user's payment region.
+Relay may say a user can buy a plan, and then Stripe may reject payment.

 In development and stage, there are test prices connected to the [Stripe test mode][].
 One feature of test mode is fake credit cards.
 These cards allow testing without paying real money, and testing failure modes.
 A test visitor from the United States will get